Table of Contents

 2. Preventing Overpowered E-Bikes on Public Roads

-Many buyers seek the most powerful e-bike, but high-wattage motors (e.g., 1,000W) can be challenging to control and may exceed legal speed limits.
+Many buyers seek the fastest e-bike, but high-wattage motors (e.g., >500W) can be challenging to control and may exceed legal speed limits.
 Overpowered e-bikes also tempt users to take unnecessary risks, particularly when they are modified or overloaded.

 Regulations help ensure that e-bikes remain safe for both riders and other road users by capping motor power output and speed limits.